-I thought about the questions that have been coming into the Caldwell Extension Center this past week.
+I thought about the questions that have been coming into the N.C.
+Cooperative Extension, Caldwell County Center this past week.
 I realized over half of the questions had two common elements.
 They were related to lawn care and how to quickly have a green lawn.

 A quick fix or instant gratification is unrealistic for most lawn issues.
 Lawn care, and gardening in general, do not lend themselves to instant gratification.
 It takes time for plants to grow.
 These are living systems that we are managing, not inert objects to be manipulated.

 Sometimes intervals can be shortened.
 However, trying to “hurry” mother nature gets expensive.
 For example, establishing a lawn from sod or planting a large caliper tree is expensive.
 Sowing a lawn from seed or starting a shade tree as a seedling are both much, much less expensive, but it takes time for these to grow.